 These are my favorite office rugs.
 My office is black and white (you can see my favorite black and white office accessories here).

 - Target black and white rug available in lots of sizes.

 - Global stripe rug available in many sizes and two color combinations

-- Chevron rug available in different colors and sizes
+- Chevron rug available in three different colors and sizes tons of sizes

 - Diamond indoor/outdoor rug – comes in two blues, pink, grey, yellow

 - Arrow rug comes in many different color combinations.